WELLAIOS-DEV/tools-directory/README.md

   - **Security**: Centralizing authorization logic within the tool server promotes a more secure architecture, reducing the surface area for unauthorized access.

-  - **Flexibility**: Developers can choose their preferred hosting environment (e.g., AWS Lambda, dedicated Python servers) while maintaining a consistent authorization paradigm.
+  - **Flexibility**: Developers can choose their preferred hosting environment (e.g., AWS Lambda, dedicated servers) while maintaining a consistent authorization paradigm.

 ## Roles within the WELLAIOS Ecosystem